ThomasZeman/Upp.Net/notes.md

-# Why not compile code as a whole for Android and so on
+# Why not compile code as a whole for e.g. Android, .NET and others

-Consumer might be or are target platform agnostic so could be PCLs or NetStandard Libaries themselves.
-They would not be able to consume a target platform specific assembly.
-In the worst case this would lead to the necessity to provide all public APIs as stubs.
+Consumers might be or are target platform agnostic and therefore could be PCLs or .net standard Libaries themselves.
+Would not be able to consume a target platform specific assembly.
+In worst case this would lead to the necessity to provide all public APIs as stubs.

 # Why not have all code in a .net standard assembly